 Investigating the nature of open-ended activities.
 Unpublished doctoral dissertation, University of Illinois, Champaign, IL.

-Hertzog, N. B. & Gadzikowski, An. (in press).
+Hertzog, N. B. & Gadzikowski, An.
+(2017).
 Early childhood gifted education – Fostering Talent development.
 NAGC Select.
 Washington, DC: National Association for Gifted Children.

 Hertzog, N. B., Honeck, E., & Dullaghan, B. (2015).
 Smart Start: Around my house, Waco, TX: Prufrock Press.